Celiac Books for Kids

 You can find these celiac books for kids at your local library or through the affiliate links provided for your convenience.

-And it’s a long journey to acceptance – acceptance of your diagnosis, acceptance of your new diet and acceptance of the changes of ease in your life.
+And it’s a long journey to acceptance – acceptance of their diagnosis, acceptance of their new diet and acceptance of the loss of ease in their life.

 Celiac disease is a condition that affects many people around the world, and it can be particularly difficult for children to understand and cope with.